appuio/techlab/labs/08_database.md

 (Applications → Deployments → example-spring-boot, Actions, Edit YAML)

-## Task: LAB8.3: Log into MySQL Service Pod and connect to DB manually
+## Task: LAB8.3: Manually Connect to Database

 As described in the Lab [07](07_troubleshooting_ops.md) you can log into a pod using  `oc rsh [POD]`: